btj/ogp-notes/drawit_doc_instr.md

 You need not read or apply this section if you are not going for a top score.

-To achieve a complete specification of the behavior of a method or constructor, the `@mutates`, `@inspects`, and `@creates` clauses should be used to indicate which pre-existing objects are mutated and inspected, and which objects are created by the method or constructor.
+To achieve a complete specification of the behavior of a method or constructor, the `@mutates` and `@inspects` clauses should be used to indicate which pre-existing objects are mutated and inspected by the method or constructor, and the `@creates` clause should be used to indicate which objects that are visible to the client after the method or constructor finishes were created by the method or constructor.

 #### Mutates clauses